 Firefighters strike ends and it’s ‘back to normal service’Posted

-The seven hour period of industrial action by firefighters in England and Wales came to an end at 5pm today (Saturday 21st June).
+The scheduled two hour period of industrial action by firefighters in England and Wales came to an end at 8.30am this morning (Friday 3rd January).

-It was the latest industrial action planned by the Fire Brigades Union (FBU) as a protest against Government plans for pensions.
+The strike was the latest period of industrial action planned by the Fire Brigades Union (FBU) as a protest against Government plans for pensions.

-"Again we managed the reduction in the resources that we had at our disposal well - our business continuity arrangements operated effectively and we reverted to normal services as soon as the strike came to an end we were able to ensure a quick and safe return to normal services.
+"There was obviously a reduction in the resources that we had at our disposal, however, our business continuity plans were put into operation effectively and as soon as the strike period came to an end we were able to ensure a quick and safe return to normal services.

-"Although this strike is over, it is as yet unclear whether there will be further industrial action by firefighters so I would remind everyone that attention to fire safety and road safety remains of paramount importance.
+"Although this strike is over, it is as yet unclear whether there will be further industrial action by firefighters so I would remind people that attention to fire safety and road safety remains of paramount importance."

 Advice on how to keep safe is available on www.nwales-fireservice.org.uk